utshomax/postman-docs/src/pages/docs/administration/managing-your-team/configuring-domain-capture.md

 ### Can a Team Admin view the list of user accounts that will be captured before enabling domain capture?

 Yes, a Team Admin can view the list of the unclaimed Postman accounts that will be captured prior to confirming they'd like to enable domain capture.
+To learn more, see [Viewing unclaimed accounts](#viewing-unclaimed-accounts).

 ### Does adding a domain automatically add all the team members with the organization’s domain to the organization’s team?

-No, after you add a domain, it must be verified by [Postman support](https://www.postman.com/support/).
-Postman support will contact Team Admins to evaluate and explain the effects of enabling domain capture, then confirm verification of the domain.
+No, after a Team Admin adds a domain, they must create a request for Postman's team to verify the domain or subdomain.
+Once both criteria are met, a Team Admin can create a request to claim accounts not part of the team.
+Postman support will then contact Team Admins to explain the effects of enabling domain capture.
 Any Team Admin will then be able to enable domain capture for your Postman team.
+To learn more, see [Enabling domain capture](#enabling-domain-capture).